XxLegitOPxX/roblox-to-rojo/README.md

 5. Modify the settings inside `.lune/roblox-to-rojo.luau` as you desire.
 6. Run `lune roblox-to-rojo.luau`

-# How the conversion process works:
+# How the conversion process works
 - If the instance is a Script AND has no children -> save as script (.lua)
 - If the instance is a Script AND has children / Not a script AND contains scripts (descendants) -> save as folder (either init*.lua or meta.json)
 - If the instance is not a script AND doesn't contain any scripts (descendants) -> save as model (.rbxm)

-# Current features:
+# Current features
 - You can specify which services to save if you don't want to do a full conversion.
 - Recursively loops through the place's services and automatically creates